Opportunities for Engagement

 - Ability to have stuffers delivered to campus mailboxes

-- Inclusion the Opportunities for Involvement section of the Student Handbook
+- Inclusion the Opportunities for Engagement section of the Student Handbook

 - Opportunity to apply for funding from Student Senate